Technology in Our Office

 T-Scan® II: The Occlusal Analysis Solution

-Caesy DVD and Enterprise Patient Education
+Caesy Patient Education

 There are networked Caesy Enterprise setups in the waiting room and the operatories to allow you to view professional, narrated, informational video and slide shows on 112 topics in dentistry.